Some links in this post may be affiliate links

 Spider Orchids need regular pruning to keep them neat and discourage pest and disease infestation.
 Repotting is need when growth begins to suffer or the medium becomes completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Brassia Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings.
-Decrease watering during the cold season as growth is minimal at this time but do not let the soil dry out completely.
+Water your Brassia Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings.
+Keep the soil moderately moist but not soggy to avoid yellowing and rotting.

 Use tepid, chlorine-free water as the orchids are sensitive to chlorine and other chemicals dissolved in water.
 Avoid wetting the foliage as it can lead to fungal diseases.